kira-abl/fleetops-dashboard/README.md

 ## Development Notes

+ ### System Timing
+- **Backend robot state updates**: Every 10 seconds
+- **Frontend polling**: Every 10 seconds (in production I would use shorter intervals in order to account for actions by multiple users that need to be immediately reflected)
+- **Mission creation**: Every 60 seconds (plus 2 missions immediately at startup)

 ### Assumptions Made
 - **Robot capabilities are similar**: All robots have identical speed and functionality
 - **Simplified assignment logic**: First-available robot receives next mission (FIFO)